oasysai/oasysdb/docs/contributing.md

 For commit messages, we use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
 This allows us to maintain consistency and readability in our commit messages.

-For commenting your code, please try your best to write comments that are clear and concise with proper English sentence capitalization and punctuation.
+When commenting your code, please try your best to write comments that are clear and concise with proper English sentence capitalization and punctuation.
 This will help us and the community understand your code better and keep the codebase maintainable.

 ## Submitting a pull request